 Click Submit and you are configured to monitor for Kubernetes usage.

-Continuous Efficiency does take 2-3 hours to complete its initial assessment.
+Cloud Cost Management does take 2-3 hours to complete its initial assessment.
 You will get an email when the cloud spend data is available.

 If there are existing workloads, usage data will start to be reported also.
 Though if this is your first time interacting with the Kubernetes Cluster or your first time going through the example, you can easily seed some workloads with Harness CD.